7 Smoothie Solutions: Improve Your Blender Game with These Tips

 If protein powder or a pre-made smoothie mix with stabilizers is what you’re adding to your morning blend for the express purpose of contributing extra flavor, it’s time to submit your usual routine to some experimentation.

-Remember that a little bit of any of these options will go a long way, and it will serve to completely remove the filler ingredients from your smoothies that are thickened and made gritty through artificial, or just unnecessary, means.
+Remember that a little bit of any of these ingredients will go a long way, and it will serve to completely remove the filler ingredients from your smoothies that are thickened and made gritty through artificial, or just unnecessary, means.

 2. Adjust Ingredient Layers

 For machines like the S-Series from Vitamix, user manuals that come with the product specifically instruct users to add ingredients in the order in which they are listed in the provided recipes.
-And this is great advice!

 But what to do if you don’t have these instructions on hand, or they’re totally unfamiliar to you?